dynamsoft-docs/mobile-document-scanner-docs-js/codegallery/usecase/sample4.md

 needAutoGenerateSidebar: true
 needGenerateH3Content: true
 noTitleIndex: true
-title: Document Web Capture from Mobile Camera - Use Cases - Sample4
+title: Document Web Capture from Mobile Camera - Use Cases - Detect boundaries on the existing images
-keywords: Documentation, Document Web Capture from Mobile Camera, Use Cases, Sample4
+keywords: Documentation, Document Web Capture from Mobile Camera, Use Cases, Detect boundaries on the existing images
-breadcrumbText: Sample4
+breadcrumbText: Detect boundaries on the existing images
-description: Document Web Capture from Mobile Camera Documentation Use Cases Sample4
+description: Document Web Capture from Mobile Camera Documentation Use Cases Detect boundaries on the existing images
 permalink: /codegallery/usecases/sample4.html
 ---